 The IRS lets you reimburse yourself from your HSA years after the expense — but only if you can still produce the receipt.
 Stowe keeps that proof in one tidy place.

 Stowe is local-first by design.
-No account, no sync, no telemetry.
+No Stowe account, no cloud, no telemetry.
 The database is a single SQLite file you fully own.

 Snap a photo, drop a PDF, or upload a scan.
 Stowe links each receipt to the right expense so the audit trail is always intact.